autofac/Documentation/docs/getting-started/index.rst

 Building from Source
 ====================

 The source code along with Visual Studio project files is available `on GitHub <https://github.com/autofac/Autofac>`_.
-Build instructions are in a README in the root of the code, and more information about the project is in the :doc:`Contributor Guide <../contributors>`.
+Build instructions and details on contributing can be found in the :doc:`Contributor Guide <../contributors>`.